The feelings of stiffness, pain, stress and tension can be reduced quickly by consciously adjusting certain internal feedback loops.

 For the human animal, who doesn't normally use this natural resetting process, getting back to balance in these loops is vital since the brain can change what it is has learned to program.

-When you consciously and systematically go about it, you change the brain program and bring the muscles and movement system back online.
+When you consciously and systematically go about it, you change the brain program and bring the muscles and movement system comfortably back online.

 Then those comfortable feelings return as you become familiar with how to be in charge and restore the loops back to balance.

-Watch our understanding of how this alpha-gamma loop works and how we can consciously apply a system of somatics exercises which uses the act of the process of pandiculation to reset the loop back into balance.
+Watch our understanding of how this alpha-gamma loop works and how we can consciously apply a system of somatics exercises which uses the act of the process of pandiculation to reset back into balance.